Damaged street nameplates

 We are responsible for street nameplates in the district.
 We have to make sure that all street nameplates are in good condition and readable.
 This is so that organisations like the post office and the emergency services can do their work efficiently and so people can find their way around easily.
 It is illegal to remove, damage or put notices or stickers on or near a street nameplate.

-We don't deal with damaged road signs, like speed limit signs, these should be reported to Cumbria Highways online fault reporting service.
-Alternatively, you can call the Cumbria Highways hotline: 0300 303 2992.
+We don't deal with damaged road signs, like speed limit signs, these should be reported to our highways online fault reporting service.
+Alternatively, you can call our highways hotline: 0300 303 2992.